Armaleggan – the Oxfordshire Border Morris side with added Grrr…

 Why do you look… like that?

 Top hats are what men generally wore in the nineteenth century.
 Decorating the hat makes you taller, and we hope a little scarier.
+It would also have made your ordinary hat less recognisable.
+Because flowers and greenery were not as available in winter as they are at Whitsun-tide, when Cotswold was traditionally danced, Border dancers instead often used feathers to decorate their hats.

 Why are you called Armaleggan?